kiwicopple/paul.copplest.one/docs/knowledge/business/sales.md

   - How is this put in sequential order and on which timeline is it based?
   - How does the approval process look like for $100K, $500K or $1 million?
   - Paper: How is the legal construct set up?
 Are there frame agreements in place?
 What are the critical mandatory terms and conditions?
 Which contractual paperwork is the basis of negotiation?
+- Paperwork: What legal/paperwork do they need?
+  - What legal docs do they need from us?
+  - Which artifacts can we provide which can help with the decision making process?
 - Identify Pain: What are their primary business objectives?
 Find strong pains
   - Pain: What causes the delays?
   - Implication: What does this mean to you and the company?